jonathant1992/Project_1/README.md

-**Key Analyses and Visualizations:**
+**Key Analyses and Visualizations:**<br>

-Top Songs: STAY (with Justin Bieber) leads with 6.3M streams.
+Top Songs: STAY (with Justin Bieber) leads with 6.3M streams.<br>
-Top Artists: Lil Nas X tops with 11.4M streams, followed by Doja Cat and Drake.
+Top Artists: Lil Nas X tops with 11.4M streams, followed by Doja Cat and Drake.<br>
-Top Countries: The United States dominates with 70M streams, followed by Brazil and Mexico.
+Top Countries: The United States dominates with 70M streams, followed by Brazil and Mexico.<br>
-Song-Specific Analysis: Shape of You streams are highest in India, followed by Japan and Australia.
+Song-Specific Analysis: Shape of You streams are highest in India, followed by Japan and Australia.<br>
-Streams vs. Tracks: Higher unique tracks correlate with higher total streams.
+Streams vs. Tracks: Higher unique tracks correlate with higher total streams.<br>
 Relationship between artist popularity and song popularity on social media: Scatterplot data shows no direct correlation between artist popularity and song popularity.
 Specifically on Tiktok, more factors than danceability play a role in determining a song's popularity.